WeakAuras/WeakAuras2/CONTRIBUTING.md

 ## Reporting Issues and Requesting Features

-1. Please search our [WowAce](https://www.wowace.com/projects/weakauras-2/issues) and [GitHub](https://github.com/WeakAuras/WeakAuras2/issues) issue trackers for your problem since there's a good chance that someone has already reported it.
+1. Please check our [issue tracker](https://github.com/WeakAuras/WeakAuras2/issues) for your problem since there's a good chance that someone has already reported it.
 1. If you find a match, please try to provide as much info as you can, so that we have a better picture about what the real problem is and how to fix it ASAP.